Carlos Sánchez Díez

 The catalogue raisonné of Rosario Weiss’s drawings includes a biographical and artistic study that highlights and contextualises her output.
 The study also features an important documentary section with appendices listing unlocated works, former attributions and a catalogue of her prints.
 The aim is to underline the remarkable production of an artist who, despite her youth (she died at the age of twenty-eight), found and developed a style of her own that earned her considerable recognition.
 This book is also the catalogue of the exhibition with the same title on view at the Biblioteca Nacional de España.

 Carlos Sánchez Díez has been a curator at the Museo Lázaro Galdiano since 2002.
-Prominent among his publications are those focusing on Spanish drawing of the nineteenth century, with studies on Valentín Carderera (2004), Jenaro Pérez Villaamil (2006), Eugenio Lucas Velázquez (2012) and Rosario Weiss (2015); he has also devoted the past three years to exhibitions.
-He has likewise devised several thematic tours of the Museo Lázaro Galdiano (Arte y gastronomía, 2012; Encuentro de culturas, 2013) and is the co-author of Caricaturas.
+Prominent among his publications are those on nineteenth-century Spanish drawing, including studies on Valentín Carderera (2004), Jenaro Pérez Villaamil (2006), Eugenio Lucas Velázquez (2012) and Rosario Weiss (2015, 2018); he has also devoted exhibitions to the last three.
+He is the author of several themed itineraries of the Museo Lázaro Galdiano (Arte y gastronomía, 2012; Encuentro de culturas, 2013) and co-author of Caricaturas.
 Ilustradores de los siglos XIX y XX en la Colección Lázaro (2013).
+He has also published Dibujos de Rosario Weiss (1814−1843).
+Catálogo razonado (2018).